|Moose Peak (Mistake Island), ME|

 On November 26, 1896, Keeper Dobbins and his son rescued the crew of the Nova Scotian schooner Ashton, at the risk of their own lives.
 The Canadian government rewarded Dobbins’ “humane and gallant services” with a gold watch, but the keeper could not accept the gift until Congress passed an act on March 28, 1900 authorizing him to do so.

 During the Spanish-American War, a national defense fund paid for the installation of a telephone line in 1898 to link the station with Jonesport.
 The following year, the Lighthouse Board requested $6,000 for a new doubling dwelling at the station.
 This request was repeated the next three years before funds permitted the dwelling to be built in 1903.
-The spacious dwelling had six rooms in each of its two apartments and was covered by a gambrel roof with cross gables
+The spacious double-dwelling had six rooms in each of its two apartments and was covered by a gambrel roof with cross gables

 A Notice of Availability, dated July 9, 2010, announced that Moose Peak Lighthouse was excess to the needs of the United States Coast Guard and would be “made available at no cost to eligible entities defined as Federal agencies, state and local agencies, non-profit corporations, educational agencies, or community development organizations for educational, park, recreational, cultural or historic preservation purposes.”
 Qualifying organizations were given sixty days to submit a letter of interest.